mdn/content/files/en-us/web/manifest/prefer_related_applications/index.md

 {{QuickLinksWithSubpages("/en-US/docs/Web/Manifest")}}{{SeeCompatTable}}

-The `prefer_related_applications` manifest member is used to provide a hint to browsers whether to prioritize native applications specified in the [`related_applications`](/en-US/docs/Web/Manifest/related_applications) manifest member over your web application.
+The `prefer_related_applications` manifest member is used to provide a hint to browsers whether to prefer installing native applications specified in the [`related_applications`](/en-US/docs/Web/Manifest/related_applications) manifest member over your web application.

 ## Syntax